renesugar/k_elda_archive/docs/_FAQ.md

 # Frequently Asked Questions

-This section includes answers to common questions about Quilt, and solutions to various issues.
+This section includes answers to common questions about Kelda, and solutions to various issues.
 If you run into an issue and can't find the answer here, don't hesitate to email us at [discuss@kelda.io](mailto:discuss@kelda.io).

-### What does Quilt use SSH keys for?
+### What does Kelda use SSH keys for?
-Quilt `Machine`s optionally take one or more public SSH keys.
-It is strongly recommended to always provide at least one SSH key, as this will allow you to SSH into VMs and containers, and enables useful Quilt CLI commands like `quilt ssh` and `quilt logs` from any computer that holds a private SSH key matching the public key set on the `Machine`.
+Kelda `Machine`s optionally take one or more public SSH keys.
+It is strongly recommended to always provide at least one SSH key, as this will allow you to SSH into VMs and containers, and enables useful Kelda CLI commands like `kelda ssh` and `kelda logs` from any computer that holds a private SSH key matching the public key set on the `Machine`.

 ### Why can't I access my website?